comotion/VSF/README.rst

 for request headers and body.

-If you are receiving large POST or PUT requests you will probably need to set your client_workspace to some large value; typical values range from 1MB to tens of megabytes depending on the max size of your requests.
+If you are receiving large POST or PUT requests you will probably need to set your workspace_client to some large value; typical values range from 1MB to tens of megabytes depending on the max size of your requests.

 If you find any issues let us know! http://github.com/comotion/VSF/issues